AakankshaBaid/causal-inference-campaign-incrementality/campaign-incrementality github/README.md

 Prove it on off-peak campaigns first, where the method is strongest, then extend to peak season once a holdout exists.

-**Dependencies:** booking, traffic and competitive-set data; agreement to reserve a holdout before launch; ~0.5 FTE analyst through Phases 2–4.
+**Dependencies:** booking, traffic and competitive-set data; agreement to reserve a holdout before launch.

 ---

 ## Next Steps

-- Pilot a cluster-randomised holdout — worth more than any modelling change
+- Pilot a cluster-randomised holdout
 - Close the remaining ~1.7 point conservatism, traced to the shape of the prior-year correction
 - Strengthen the quiet-period placebo, which currently detects only effects above ~3.5%
 - Measure repeat purchases beyond the campaign window; current results are conservative